baeseongsu/mimic-cxr-vqa/README.md

 ## License

-The code within this repository is provided under the terms of the MIT License.
-However, it's important to understand that the final output of the dataset created using this code, the MIMIC-CXR-VQA, will be subject to the terms and conditions of the original datasets from Physionet.
-As such, while using the MIMIC-CXR-VQA dataset, users are obliged to comply with those terms.
+The code in this repository is provided under the terms of the MIT License.
+The final output of the dataset created using this code, the MIMIC-CXR-VQA, is subject to the terms and conditions of the original datasets from Physionet: [MIMIC-CXR-JPG License](https://physionet.org/content/mimic-cxr/view-license/2.0.0/), [Chest ImaGenome License](https://physionet.org/content/chest-imagenome/view-license/1.0.0/), and [MIMIC-IV License](https://physionet.org/content/mimiciv/view-license/2.0/).